 To link to existing products in your Shopify back-end, set up the correct SKU of each Shopify product in the mapping attribute SKU.
 Make sure to inform your Customer Success Manager or Onboarding Specialist before you do that – and do not activate the channel until you get the go-ahead.
 ChannelEngine must update an export product setting in the back-end for you.

 Work with product variations on Shopify or ChannelEngine

 The only way to create product variations on Shopify is to set up a correct grandparent-parent-child structure on ChannelEngine.
-Once this is set up, you must fill out fields Option 1 and Option 2 under Mappings.
-E.g.: if you have a t-shirt in various colors and sizes, Option 1 must be connected to the field Color and Option 2 to the field Size.
+Once this is set up, you must fill out attributes Option 1 and Option 2 under Mappings.
+E.g.: if you have a t-shirt in various colors and sizes, Option 1 must be connected to the attribute Color and Option 2 to the attribute Size.
 If you have a grandparent-parent-child structure set up on ChannelEngine, it is not possible to set up the products on Shopify as standalones.

 Return and refund handling